Upward Bound

 About the Program

-The South Seattle College TRIO Upward Bound Program (UB) is funded by the US Department of Education and serves selected students at the Tyee and Evergreen High Schools in the Highline School District.
+The South Seattle College TRIO Upward Bound Program (UB) is funded by the US Department of Education and serves selected students at Evergreen, Highline, and Tyee High Schools, along with Highline Virtual Academy, in the Highline School District.
 UB provides low-income and potential first-generation students with college access programming and opportunities to improve their skills and motivation to complete high school, go to college, and graduate from college.

 UB Students Are Dedicated!
 Upward Bound students create a supportive, non-judgmental environment to encourage each other in reaching their goals of finishing high school, gaining access to college, and completing a two or four-year degree.